All dissertations & theses written by students who entered into graduate programs in 2001 or later are only available online.

 Starting in Fall 2001, UF made the transition to requiring all students to publish their dissertations electronically.
 These will be listed as online in the catalog and are in PDF format.

-Search Proquest Dissertations & Theses Database for UF dissertations and theses
+Proquest Dissertations & Abstracts Database ( UF dissertations and abstracts only)

 For Non-UF Dissertations/Theses: